ulfschneider/ulfschneider.github.io/_posts/blog/2013-03-26-self-organization.md

 One has to withstand the reflex of responding to uncertainty and ambiguity with ever new rules, forms and regulations.
 Instead one has to trust in self-organizational forces and the empowerment of employees to take local and autonomous decisions where needed.

 Still not all decisions are being taken autonomous on local levels.
 Self-organization can be accompanied with hierarchic structures.
 Lower levels build up higher levels and higher levels adapt with a slower pace.
-Lower levels will get their orientation from higher levels and not the other way around [[Helbing 2011]][helbing2011].
+Lower levels will get their orientation from higher levels and not the other way around.
 In self-organizing systems impulse and input from lower levels will be integrated into decision processes.
 It is not the question, if centralized or decentralized decision patterns are better in self-organizing systems.
 Instead both patterns can be observed and are needed.

 > This is theory - but what can we do in concrete to give self-organizational forces a direction?